Republicans charge FBI had 'double standard' in Clinton and Trump investigations

 Horowitz reiterated the findings in his report released last week, which faulted Comey for being "insubordinate" and deviating from the bureau's norms in key decisions about the Clinton investigation.

-Horowitz says political messages sent by FBI employees "cast a cloud" over the Clinton investigation and "sewed doubt" about the credibility of the FBI's handling of it, but also said that the report found no evidence that the decision to close the investigation without charging Clinton was based on "political bias."
+Horowitz says political messages sent by FBI employees like Strzok and Page "cast a cloud" over the Clinton investigation and "sewed doubt" about the credibility of the FBI's handling of it, but also said that the report found no evidence that the decision to close the investigation without charging Clinton was based on "political bias."

-Grassley noted that three FBI employees who worked on the Clinton investigation who sent inappropriate political messages — including FBI agent Peter Strzok and former FBI lawyer Lisa Page — were later part of Mueller's team.
+Grassley noted that three FBI employees who worked on the Clinton investigation who sent inappropriate political messages -- including Strzok and Page -- were later part of Mueller's team.

-And Horowitz confirmed to Grassley there was an open investigation into how Comey handled the memos he wrote memorializing his conversations with Trump before he was fired last year.

-Reminded by Sen. Patrick Leahy that as FBI director, Comey testified publicly that the FBI in fact was conducting an internal investigation into leaks to Giuliani, Wray responded: "There are a number of things that I probably would have done differently."

-The Vermont Democrat also sought to defend Mueller's probe, arguing that the FBI's actions in 2016 were no help to Clinton.
-"Clearly some of Mr. Strzok's text messages were inappropriate, but if the FBI were trying to throw the election to Hillary Clinton, they could not have a worse job," Leahy said.
+The third employee, an unnamed attorney whose instant messages were detailed in the report, "did not work for the Special Counsel's Office as a prosecutor or as an investigator," according to Joshua Stueve, a spokesman for the Special Counsel's office.

+"FBI Attorney 2 left the Special Counsel's investigation and returned to the FBI in late February 2018, shortly after the OIG provided the Special Counsel with some of the instant messages discussed in this section," according to the IG report.

-Leahy pushed back at Trump's claim that the inspector general report exonerated him on the issue of possible collusion, asking the inspector general whether that subject was addressed at all.
+But Democrats used the same testimony to rebut the President's claims that the inspector general report exonerated him and proved there was no collusion, which Trump tweeted last week after the report was released.

-"We did not look into collusion questions," Horowitz said.
+"We did not look into collusion questions," Horowitz told Leahy.

 And Leahy pressed Wray to rebut Trump's "witch hunt" charge, asking the FBI director whether he had "any reason to believe this investigation has been discredited?"